 Retailers spend $20 billion on energy each year, according to EnergyStar.
 Fortunately, a thorough energy audit can typically uncover hundreds if not thousands of dollars of savings every month.
 When your traditional income has been impacted by something out of your control, like the pandemic, it’s important to control these energy costs and reduce your expenses.

-Reducing energy expenses is good for everyone - your customers, employees, business owners and managers and investors.
+Reducing energy expenses is good for everyone – your customers, employees, business owners, managers, and investors.
 A commitment to sustainability and responsibility is also good for your corporate image.